25 Wonderful Facts About 'It’s a Wonderful Life'

 14. SENECA FALLS, NEW YORK IS “THE REAL BEDFORD FALLS.”

-Though Bedford Falls is a fictitious place, the town of Seneca Falls, New York swears that they’re the real-life inspiration for George Bailey’s charming hometown.
+Though Bedford Falls is a fictitious place, the town of Seneca Falls, New York swears that it's the real-life inspiration for George Bailey’s charming hometown.
 And each year they program a full lineup of holiday-themed events to put locals (and yuletide visitors) into the holiday spirit.

 15. THE GYM FLOOR-TURNED-SWIMMING POOL WAS REAL.